 Multiple pixels working together are what you see when you’re looking at an LCD screen.
-If you look up close at your monitor (not recommended), you can probably see at the very least groups of pixels in different colors.
+If you take a closer look at your monitor (not recommended), you can probably see the individual pixels – at the very least groups of pixels in different colors.

-When using the older CCFL method to backlight the pixels, long rows of tubes are run behind the pixels, using more of an ambient method to light up the pixels.
+When using the older CCFL method to backlight the pixels, long rows of tubes are run behind, creating a more ambient method to light up the pixels.

 This isn’t ideal and is actually inefficient in multiple ways.

-The tubes are bulky, and running rows of them behind the pixels require much more room than rows of LEDs.
+Not only are the tubes bulky, but running rows of them behind the pixels requires much more room than rows of LEDs.
 This makes the monitor larger and bulkier than its LED-backlit counterpart.

-They’re also not very energy efficient, and in a world where everything is switching to high efficiency, you don’t want old monitor tech to keep you down.
+They’re also not very energy efficient, and in a world where everything is switching to high efficiency, you don’t want your old monitor technology to keep you behind.

 You’ve probably seen an LED before.
-They’re in everything from cheap kids toys to headlights to expensive professional lighting setups.
+In the 21st century, they’re in everything from cheap kids’ toys to headlights and pretty much everything in between.

 Using an LED to light LCD displays was a great move.
 LEDs are much less expensive to produce nowadays, require much less energy, and can be made in a variety of sizes, brightness’, and colors.
 LEDs also have a much longer lifespan than fluorescent, and most are rated over 100,000+ hours while CCFL lights are rated at 20,000-40,000 hours.

 Backlighting LCD screens using LEDs gave manufacturers much more control over how each individual pixel acts.
-This gives us a better color range, faster response times, and brighter bright images and darker dark images.
+This gives us a better color range, faster response times, and a greater range of available contrast.

 For instance, you can get white LEDs in a vast range of warm and cool whites, single color, and full RGB multi color.
 Displays with a bright white LED will have a brighter image overall.
 An RGB LED backlit monitor, on the other hand, will have a broader range of colors it can display.

 Going with LEDs also opens up new ways to approach backlighting the monitor.
-Full-array backlighting puts the light source directly behind the pixel, and edge-lit lines the edges of the monitor and shines across the back of multiple pixels.
+Full-array backlighting puts the light source directly behind the pixel, allowing the light to shine across the back of multiple pixels at any given time.